-The terms of the Office of the Immigration Services Commissioner (OISC) are what will govern the relationship between the Practice & the Client.
-In line with the Rules of Conduct, the Practice will not be liable in case of any failure to meet its contractual obligations for reasons that it has no control over.
+The terms of the Office of the Immigration Services Commissioner (OISC) will govern the relationship between the Practice & the Client.
+In line with the Rules of Conduct, the Practice will not be liable in case of any failure to meet its contractual obligations for reasons it has no control over.

-Our offline services typically include a consultation, after which the client will get a formal opinion from us.
-The practice will also review the client’s documents and application.
-So, the client will have full representation during the visa application process.
+Our offline services typically include a consultation, after which the Client will get a formal opinion from us.
+The Practice will also review the Client’s documents and application.
+So, the Client will have full representation during the visa application process.

-The client must provide
+The Client must provide

-The Practice may also stop representing the client if the Practice finds it necessary to do so.
-It is Subject to the OISC’s Conduct Rules 2016 and any code of conduct rules preceding 2016.
+The Practice may also stop representing the Client if the Practice finds it necessary to do so.
+It is subject to the OISC’s Conduct Rules 2016 and any code of conduct rules preceding 2016.

-On the discovery of the fact that the Client provided falsified or incomplete information, the Practice may void any contract made with the Client without notifying the client in advance.
+On discovering that the Client provided falsified or incomplete information, the Practice may void any contract made with the Client without notifying the Client in advance.